jminjares4/Microprocessor-2-Lab-Template/README.md

 # **Microprocessor-2-Lab-Template :zap:**
 ## **Objective**
-The objective of this labs to to provide a more interactive assignments for students to be engage in Microprocessor 2.
-Some of the labs will be new and other will be from previous semester but with a better documentation.
+The objective of these labs is to provide more interactive tasks for students to be engaged in Microprocessor 2.
+Some labs will be new, and others will be from the previous semester but with better documentation.
 ## **Setup**
 * The students must have an `ESP32`
 * Install either `Visual Studio Code` or `Eclipse`